Bigtalljosh/SA-Anagram/Anagram/Readme.md

 #### Testing the Project

 `dotnet test` - Run tests from the command line.
+There are both Integration and Unit tests in this project.

 #### Running from source